rht-labs/tech-exercise/docs/5-the-deployments-strike-back/3-a-b-deployments.md

   ![ab-values-data-a](images/ab-values-data-a.png)

 4. Now we will create an ArgoCD app that deploys our `A` application.
-Navigate to `nordmart-apps-gitops-config/01-sorcerers/00-argocd-apps/01-dev` and create a new file named `stakater-nordmart-review-ui-ab-a.yaml` and paste below yaml in it.
+Navigate to `nordmart-apps-gitops-config/01-sorcerers/00-argocd-apps/01-dev` and create a new file named `<TENANT_NAME>-stakater-nordmart-review-ui-ab-a.yaml` and paste below yaml in it.

     ```yaml
     apiVersion: argoproj.io/v1alpha1
     kind: Application
     metadata:
-      name: <TENANT-NAME>-dev-stakater-nordmart-review-ui-ab-a
+      name: <TENANT-NAME>-stakater-nordmart-review-ui-ab-a
       namespace: openshift-gitops
       labels:
         stakater.com/tenant: <TENANT-NAME>